pixelit-project/PixelIt.Docs/src/nodered.md

 ![](/alert_screen_node.png)

-Alert Screen Node ist ein kleiner Helfer von der Pixel It Node-RED Erweiterung.
+Alert Screen Node is a small helper from PixelIt Node-RED extension.

-### Die Aufgaben:
+### The tasks

--   Den ankommenden Screen als Alert Tagen so das der Core Node weiß damit umzugehen.
+- The incoming screen as alert days so that the core node knows how to deal with it.

-### Die Konfiguration:
+### The configuration

 ![](/alert_screen_node_config.png)

-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ## Screen Data Update